smalakidev/MyTeamProfile/README.md

 The repository can be cloned if someone wants to use this template for their own portfolio

 ## Usage

-This is a burger app that lets the user customize any burger that they want.
-It is deployed on Heroku
+This is an app that generates the Team of Staff from the Manager on to the Intern.

 ## License